spotinst/terraform-provider-spotinst/docs/resources/ocean_ecs_launch_spec.md

 * `name`      - (Required) The Ocean Launch Specification name.
 * `user_data` - (Optional) Base64-encoded MIME user data to make available to the instances.
 * `image_id`  - (Optional) ID of the image used to launch the instances.
+* `images`    - (Optional) You can configure VNG with either the imageId or images objects, but not both simultaneously.
+For each architecture type (amd64, arm64) only one AMI is allowed.
+Valid values: null, or an array with at least one element
+    * `image_id` - Identifier of the image in AWS.
+Valid values: any string which is not empty or null.
 * `iam_instance_profile` - (Optional) The ARN or name of an IAM instance profile to associate with launched instances.
 * `security_group_ids` - (Optional) One or more security group ids.
 * `tags` - (Optional) A key/value mapping of tags to assign to the resource.